-Lying in bed, pondering about the things you forget to do today.
+Lying in bed, pondering about the things you forgot to do today.
 Forgot to send a happy birthday wish, forgot to call your mother, forgot to do the laundry and the trash bin also needs emptying.
 Oh well, just have to get up a little bit earlier tomorrow morning.
 It just doesn’t make any sence, working your ass off, running all day from work to the gym to family and friends and at the end of the day the to-do-list hasn’t gotten shorter, it only seems to grow and grow.

 For a lot of people a daily to-do list helps them not to forget about important things that need to get done.
 But along the way the things that can wait or the things that are not that big a priority also end up on the same list.
 After time the list becomes so cluttered, full and never-ending that it becomes a pressure.
 The important fun stuff on the list becomes a burden and the joy you should find in doing them will fade away.
 The to-do list becomes ineffective and overly complicated putting much unnecessary pressure on the tasks and you as a person.